briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 ### Feedbacks in Host-Symbiont Co-Evolution

-As described in the previous aim, the environmental state was implicit, depending only on the state of the population.
+As described in the previous aim, the environmental state was implicit, depending only on the state of the population...

-paper [@hamblin2014viral]
+viral nc paper [@hamblin2014viral]

 #### Model Overview {#model}